-You have a huge range of widths to choose from when making a ski purchase, from 60mm racing skis to 130mm big-mountain sleds designed for extreme places like Alaska.
-Without a doubt, skis are trending wider by the year: the 2016 models are almost unrecognizable compared to even a decade ago.
+You have a huge range of widths to choose from when making a ski purchase, from 60-millimeter racing skis to 130-millimeter big-mountain sleds designed for extreme places like Alaska.
+After years of trending ever-wider, we have seen the market level off over the past few seasons in terms of ski waist width.
+That being said, the 2023-2024 models are almost unrecognizable compared to even 15 years ago.
 Below we examine the factors that play into your ski buying decision, including a look at width-related ski categories, new technologies that are helping make wide skis better for all-mountain use, and the importance of location and ability.

 Shaped skis have been around for a number of years, and their hourglass appearance is prominent on downhill models.
-Reflecting the variable width silhouette, there are three common points of measurement: at the tip (the shovel or most often the widest part of the ski), the middle (waist), and the bottom (tail).
+Reflecting the variable width silhouette, there are three common points of measurement: at the tip (the shovel or most often the widest part of the ski), the waist (middle), and the tail (back).
 Ski dimensions are measured in millimeters and often include three numbers in the following format: 128-98-118mm (tip-waist-tail).
-The most important number for the majority of skiers is the middle number, also referred to as waist or width underfoot, and this what many people use to analyze ski width.
+The most important number for the majority of skiers is the middle number, also referred to as waist or width underfoot, and this is what many people use to analyze ski width.

-Generally, a narrow ski excels in turn initiation and carving, and therefore is used for racing and general use on hardpack.
+Generally, a narrow ski excels in turn initiation and carving and therefore is used for racing and standard use on hardpack.
 They are also easier to handle for beginners still putting together the basics on balance and edging.
 However, these skis immediately sink under the surface in powder and require a lot of effort to keep the ski tips up.
 Wide skis, on the other hand, have more surface area and therefore provide more flotation (think snowshoes as an example).
-This means that they perform great in powder, but take much more effort to turn and are less nimble and sloppier on groomers.
-All-mountain skis fall somewhere in the middle as the most versatile type of ski that, at least in theory, can handle most conditions reasonably well.
+This means that they perform great in powder but take more effort to turn and are harder to control and sloppier on groomers.
+All-mountain skis fall somewhere in the middle as the most versatile type of ski that—at least in theory—can handle most conditions reasonably well.